maxim-xu/maxim-xu.github.com/_posts/2020-02-20-kyushu-trip.md

 # Arriving at Fukuoka

-We arrived around 9pm, and picked up our sedan at _Budget Car Rental Fukuoka AirPort_, which was the only rental shop open after 8pm.
+We arrived around 9pm, picked up our sedan at _Budget Car Rental Fukuoka AirPort_, which was the only rental shop open after 8pm.

-It was February, the coldest month in Kyushu so I added the extra snow tires, but it turns out not necessary.
-The road conditions are pretty good even in mountain areas in Kyushu and there will be timely snow removal in all major roads.
+It was February, the coldest month in Kyushu so I added the extra snow tires, but it turned out to be not necessary.
+The road conditions were pretty good even in mountain areas in Kyushu and there was timely snow removal in all major roads.

 I will probably skip snow tires in Kyushu next time to be able to book a wider range of rental car categories.